dashkite/rio/docs/tutorial.md

 we'd get a document that rendered like this:

 > ### Hello, World!

-The `describe` mixin also observes the data attributes of the component.
-If we were to change the `data-greeting` property from _Hello_ to _Hola_, the component would re-render the HTML and we’d get:

-> ### Hola, World!

-This is one style of a reactive component, but there are other patterns we could implement by using different combinators.
-That’s the advantage of using combinators: instead of a one-size-fits-all data flow, we can tailor it for each type of component.

 Let’s make it more interactive, so that we can change the greeting by clicking on it.